 Low flow exists when the flow going through the bridge opening is open channel flow (water surface below the highest point on the low chord of the bridge opening).
 For low flow computations, the program first uses the momentum equation to identify the class of flow.
 This is accomplished by first calculating the momentum at critical depth inside the bridge at the upstream and downstream ends.
 The end with the higher momentum (therefore most constricted section) will be the controlling section in the bridge.
 If the two sections are identical, the program selects the upstream bridge section as the controlling section.
 The momentum at critical depth in the controlling section is then compared to the momentum of the flow downstream of the bridge when performing a subcritical profile (upstream of the bridge for a supercritical profile).
 If the momentum downstream is greater than the critical depth momentum inside the bridge, the class of flow is considered to be completely subcritical (i.e., class A low flow).
-If the momentum downstream is less than the momentum at critical depth and a hydraulic jump will occur at some distance downstream (i.e., class B low flow).
+If the momentum downstream is less than the momentum at critical depth, in the controlling bridge section, then it is assumed that the constriction will cause the flow to pass through critical depth and a hydraulic jump will occur at some distance downstream (i.e., class B low flow).
 If the profile is completely supercritical through the bridge, then this is considered class C low flow.